The Power of Identity: How OWWA's New Logo Repositioned Government Branding

 The Unveiling Ceremony

 The new logo was revealed on February 5, 2025.
 The ceremony took place in Metro Manila.
 OWWA Administrator Arnell Ignacio led it.
 DMW Secretary Hans Leo Cacdac led it too.
-The room responded with warm applause and praise.
-That moment proved the design had met its goal.
+Then the mark was out in the world.
+It stopped being a design file that day.
+It belonged to the public.
+National media covered the unveiling.
+The story ran in The Filipino Times, GMA News Online, and the Daily Tribune, among others.

 “It’s not just about how the logo looks but the reassurance it brings.
 For OFWs, spotting this logo even at an airport means safety, relief, and a reminder that they’re cared for.” - Ravve Jay Prevendido, TTGC CEO